St Alban’s Catholic Church

 During Lent we are asked to give Alms.
 This typically involves giving money but we should also consider ways in which we can give freely our time and talents.
 Almsgiving is a form of prayer because it is "giving to God" - and not mere philanthropy.
 It is a form of fasting because it demands sacrificial giving.

 • After 12noon Mass each Friday during Lent, a Lenten Lunch of homemade soup will be served in the Parish Centre.
-Proceeds raised from the Lent Lunches will be Aid To The Church In Need.
+Proceeds raised from the Lent Lunches will be donated to Fr Wili's School.

 • Get children involved in giving Alms with this simple activity.